xcruxiex/PowercordThemes/README.md

 ~~View my Random Stuff: [https://xcruxiex.github.io/BBDThemes/random/](https://xcruxiex.github.io/BBDThemes/random/)~~

+# How to use Themes?

+1. Download the theme from the link found in the [Theme List](https://xcruxiex.github.io/BBDThemes/Themes/) or [MiniThemes List](https://xcruxiex.github.io/BBDThemes/MiniThemes/) etc..
+2. Save the file somewhere you can find it
+3. Open the themes folder
+ • Go to Discord's settings
+ • Go to themes
+ • Click on "Open themes folder"
+4. Put the theme file inside the themes folder
+5. Reload discord using CTRL+R (Windows/Linux) or CMD+R (MacOS) (Dislaimer some things may not work on mac or linux)
+6. Enable the theme
+ • Go to Discord's settings
+ • Go to themes
+ • Enable your theme using the switch on the right

 # CopyRight
 The author cruxie retains full rights of the code in this repository, unless specified otherwise.
 You are not allowed to redistribute any code as your own.
 That means do not post an edited version of this anywhere.